-34.2 The installation of Teams and their equipment in the pit lane and working lane will take place subject to the approval of the Race Director and/or the Pit Lane Supervisor, whose decision is final.
+34.2 The final installation of Teams and their equipment in the pit lane and working lane will take place subject to the approval of the Race Director and/or the Pit Lane Supervisor, whose decision is final.

-34.3 The working area for each Team will be in front of its pit garage(s) if applicable or in their allocated working area, and will be the only working area for all of its cars.
-The limits of the area allotted to each

-Team will be indicated or marked on the ground by the Pit Lane Official in consultation with the Race Director.
+34.3 The working area for each Team will be in their allocated working area (or in front of its pit garage(s) if applicable), and will be the only working area for all of its cars.
+The limits of the area allotted to each Team will be indicated or marked on the ground by the Pit Lane Official in consultation with the Race Director.
 No Team may exceed the marked limits with their equipment.